sinan-ozel/pytest-repeated/README.md

 In other words, if the test passed, we believe that there is at least a 70% probability that the code works as desired 90% of the time.
 This is much easier to digest and interpret compared to the frequentist method, but is somewhat more subjective.

-If you know more about Bayesian statistics, you can also set the `alpha` and `beta` of prior.
+If you know more about Bayesian statistics, you can also set the alpha and beta of prior.
-The prior is a Beta prior.
+The prior is Beta-distributed.
-`alpha` and `beta` correspond to the initial number of successes and failures before the test was run.
+`prior_alpha` and `prior_alpha` correspond to the initial number of successes and failures before the test was run.

 PS: I love Bayesian statistics, but I am not an expert.
 If you sport a mistake or unexpected behaviour, please reach out through github and suggest a correction if anything is wrong or amiss.